Best Neck Gaiters

 Snowboarding and skiing are fantastic winter sports that bring a lot of people excitement and fun; however, keeping warm is key to the full enjoyment of them.
 A practical and simple way to ensure that you feel snug, warm, and ready to hit the slopes is with a neck gaiter.

 It is quite possible that some of you are wondering, “What on earth a neck gaiter is?”
-No, it has nothing to do with an alligator.
-Instead, it is an article of clothing that is used to cover your neck in cold climates (most of the time).
+Well, it is an article of clothing that is used to cover your neck in cold climates.
 Even though they are designed to protect your neck, most will have the ability to contour to the rest of your head (nose, ears, etc.) providing even more warmth.
 As with anything else, though, some neck gaiters are better than others.
 Whether through design, warmth, fabric, or any other factors, some are simply superior.

-If you would like to cut to the chase and find a neck gaiter that fits all of your needs with as little effort as possible, simply sit back, relax, and read through the following guide, 10 Best Neck Gaiters, where we have done the research for you.
+If you would like to cut to the chase and find a neck gaiter that fits all of your needs with as little effort as possible, simply sit back, relax, and read through the following guide, 10 Best Neck Gaiters, where we have done the research for you and listed the best neck gaiters on the market today.

 - Buff Multifunctional